 2011-12: Coleman made a successful jump from the USHL to college hockey – skating in 39 games for Miami University as a freshman.
 His 12 goals were second only to leading scorer Reilly Smith (DAL) for the Redhawks.
 Primarily Miami's third center behind senior Trent Vogelhuber (CBJ) and fellow freshman Austin Czarnik, he was plus-13 with 11 assists and had 56 penalty minutes.
 Miami finished fourth in the CCHA and won ten straight before stumbling against Western Michigan in the CCHA tournament semifinals.
 Miami won the league's third place game and garnered an at-large bid to the NCAA tournament.

-Coleman’s can play both center and wing, but his style and physical make-up seem to translate better to the wing, which is likely where his future lies as a pro.
-His game is all about grit, effort and tenacity, and that is how a lot of his offense is generated.
-His finesse skills, skating and play improved a lot over his time in the USHL, and carried over to his freshman season with the Redhawks.
-The improvement in those areas combined with his other skills has turned him into an effective player.
-His defensive play still needs some work, but that is an area that he can improve in as he develops in college.
+Coleman is a versatile forward that can play center and wing, but his style and physical make-up seem to translate better to the wing, which is likely where his future lies as a pro.
+He is a guts and effort player.
+He battles hard with tenacity, which is how a lot of his offense is generated.
+His defensive play is an area he can continue to improve upon.